SiddarthChinnusamy/Logistic-Regression/README.md

 2. Data type conversion
 The following variables are converted to the data type (factor) to make them categorical
  - Survived;
-  Pclass (Passenger Class);
+ - Pclass (Passenger Class);
-  Sex (Gender);
+ - Sex (Gender);
-  Sibsp (Number of sibling and spouses);
+ - Sibsp (Number of sibling and spouses);
-  Parch (Number of Passengers and Children);
+ - Parch (Number of Passengers and Children);
-  Embarked (Port of embarkment);
+ - Embarked (Port of embarkment);

 3. Feature Selection
-  Chi-square test is used to test the significance of categorical variables on the survival of passengers T-test is used to test the significance of numeric variables on the survival of passengers From the results of the tests the following variables were found to be significant
+  -Chi-square test is used to test the significance of categorical variables on the survival of passengers -T-test is used to test the significance of numeric variables on the survival of passengers -From the results of the tests the following variables were found to be significant

 4. Defining the model
   The model was defined as follows, based on the features selected through hypothesis testing in step 3